Sparshgitcoder/Phonepe-Digital-Payments-Case-Study/README.md

 2.⁠ ⁠Create a CSV file containing the unique district name and district code mappings.3.⁠ ⁠Export the CSV file.

 Task 3: Data Quality Checks
-3.1: Ensure data consistency across state and district levels 1.⁠ ⁠For each state, calculate the total number of transactions, total transaction amount, and total registered users by summing up the values from the district level data.
+3.1: Ensure data consistency across state and district levels.

+1.⁠ ⁠For each state, calculate the total number of transactions, total transaction amount, and total registered users by summing up the values from the district level data.

 2.⁠ ⁠Compare the results with the corresponding values at the state level to ensure they match.

 3.⁠ ⁠Display any discrepancies found between the district-level and state-level data.

 Task 4: Data Merging and Advanced Analysis